cgrgrbz/dutyassignment/README.md

 # dutyassignment

-This branch is based on Constraint Streams, but NO more than six consecutive days assignment constraint implemented.
+This branch is based on Constraint Streams, but NO "no more than six consecutive days assignment" constraint implemented.